 The Department of Energy (DOE) established a chronic beryllium disease prevention program (CBDPP) to reduce the number of workers currently exposed to beryllium in the course of their work at DOE facilities managed by DOE or its contractors, minimize the levels of, and potential for, exposure to beryllium, and establish medical surveillance requirements to ensure early detection of the disease.

-The Construction Safety Advisory Committee is an advisory body formed to provide the Office of Health, Safety and Security (HSS) field input and perspective in the development and maintenance of DOE construction safety program guidance and in review and resolution of identified generic construction safety issues.
+The Construction Safety Advisory Committee is an advisory body formed to provide the Office of Environment, Health, Safety and Security (AU) field input and perspective in the development and maintenance of DOE construction safety program guidance and in review and resolution of identified generic construction safety issues.

 The Office of Environment, Health, Safety and Security, Office of Analysis develops analysis tools and performance dashboards, and conducts analysis of DOE safety performance corporately and on a variety of specific environment, safety and health topics.